fils/CDFRegistryWG/README.md

 * After reading in the JSON-LD it could be converted to RDF for a triple store or other store approaches.

+## On external vocabularies
+registryC5 is testing some external vocabulary uses.
+It is valid JSON-LD but Google will always through an error since it doesn't see this as a property of some known schema.org class.
+This should be fine and I have tested this, but it is always a worry with Google that you will not know when how they deal with this case will be changed.
+Their typical response has been, "try and get things you need in core schema.org".

 ## Tests
 The following links show results of tests on the opencore.json file.
 Note that the